Learning coding/design/AI

 ILO4: Ethics and Professionalism

-Ability to identify ethical issues in engineering practice and conduct evaluative judgments
+Skill to establish moral points in engineering follow and conduct evaluative judgments

 Ethics test scores